7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

 ```

-Okay, I did some searching and I found an explanation for why the above will ***not*** guarantee that one process will succeed and another process will fail.
+Okay, to settly my unease with the solution above, I did some searching around.
 First of all, I overlooked the `whereis()` function listed on p.
-195 along with the register functions, so here is my code refactored to use `whereis()`:
+195 alongside the register functions, so here is my code refactored to use `whereis()`:

 start(Atom, Fun) ->
     case whereis(Atom) of  %whereis() is listed on p.
 195 along with register().